PEI-MotionSuit/microsite/my-website/docs/SystemInformation/user_stories.md

 **Acceptance Criteria:**
 1. User must be logged in to the app
-2. The app must have a tab where the records of the user are kept - the app must keep the records per user
+2. The app must have a tab where the records of the user are kept, the app must keep the records per user
-3. The records tab must have graphics that show progress over time
+3. The dashboard displays a real-time 3D model that reproduces the user’s movements based on colected data.
-4. Charts must show: <br />
+4. Option to export data: <br />
     a.
-Posture trend (weekly/monthly)<br />
+Period filters: 7 days, 30 days, 3 months<br />
     b.
-Time in risk postures per day<br />
-    c.
-Percentage improvement over time<br />
-    d.
-Period filters: 7 days, 30 days, 3 months<br />
-    e.
-Option to export data as PDF for sharing with healthcare professionals<br />
+Export data as PDF, CSV and JSON for sharing with healthcare professionals<br />

 <br />